metamn/beat/code/pages/tomorrowww/tomorrowww.md

 Realizing styleguides are a simple hype &mdash; I saw adds on Twitter by even Deloitte offering styleguides, now all gone &mdash; was a disappointment.

-This year I've read Frank's article again, checked out [David Hockney's approach to create art from independent parts](), and got it.
+This year I've read Frank's article again, checked out [David Hockney's approach to create art from independent parts](http://metamn.tumblr.com/search/david+hockney), and got it.
 It become clear the future of (web) design is about embracing the unknown, to create art on an ever changing canvas from the size of a watch to a skyscraper.

 I've started immediately a new project, a blog, to better analyze an understand the technique.
 I was experimenting with targeting different audiences from the same content base.
 Assembling two views on the same subject from a single data source, Hockney style.

 And then Zaha Hadid died.
 As always in these situations I'm trying to pay my tribute by reviewing the artist's work and life.
 I was fascinated by how this little lady built something incomprehensible beautiful, places so unreal that people seems to be shy banking up.
-And when reading <a href="http://www.theguardian.com/artanddesign/2007/oct/17/architecture" title="Alice Rawsthorn">Alice Rawsthorn's</a> article about how special Hadid buildings are for every visitor:
+And when reading [Alice Rawsthorn's](http://www.theguardian.com/artanddesign/2007/oct/17/architecture) article about how special Hadid buildings are for every visitor:

 > You choose your own way of navigating the space and its content